naighes/imposter/README.md

 Last but not least, you need to define the HTTP `status_code` to be returned (200 when not specified).
 Note that `status_code` is an expression itself and so it needs to be wrapped into the block marker (`${...}`).
 Furthermore, a positive integer value is expected from its evaluation (e.g. `status_code: ${if(contains(request_http_header("Accept-Language"), "it")) 200 else 404}`).
 Rules are tested in the order they were added to the `pattern_list` collection.
-If two rules match, the first one wins:
+If two rules match, the first one wins.

 ### The response object